What Does Pikeminnow Taste Like?

 So, I did some more research and put all the facts together about the taste of pikeminnow.

-How do pikeminnow taste?
+What Does Pikeminnow Taste Like?
 Pikeminnow have been reported to taste similar to liver, with dark and tender sections of the meat.
 There have also been complaints of unpleasant smells, oily textures, and several tiny bones throughout the fish that are tedious to remove before eating.

 Due to the common beliefs that surround the pikeminnow fish, most people don’t think twice about cooking one and eating it.
 However, the taste and texture characteristics of these creatures might surprise you.